“Hey, Guys. What preset should I buy to get that light and airy look?”

 But there is one question in particular – and it is a big one – that every photographer forgets to ask before deciding to purchase yet another preset:

-Now what do I mean by this?
+What do I mean by this?
 In today’s oversaturated market, every photographer is looking to stand out.
-They want a signature look that is instantly recognisable to their audience.
+They want a signature look that is instantly recognizable to their audience.
 There is a common misconception that presets will do just that; transform any image to achieve a unique style.
 Just slap it on and off you go!
-And while it is indeed true that presets can indeed help you achieve your signature style, they aren’t really the solution to creating high quality images that will get you noticed.
+And while it is indeed true that presets can indeed help you achieve your signature style, they aren’t really the solution to creating high-quality images that will get you noticed.
 Presets will never replace good old-fashioned photography skills.

 As an example, let’s take a closer look at the light and airy look that is currently taking wedding photography by storm.
 It is by far the most desired style of the moment.
 I see lots of photographers trying to achieve this look, purchasing presets at great expense, and ending up frustrated with mixed results.
 The crux of the matter is this: if you want that light and airy photograph then you need to shoot for it not simply apply a preset.
 The photographers who are nailing this style are all deliberate in how they shoot; from time of day, to location, to what the bride and groom are wearing.
 Every decision is taken to ensure a light and airy feel before the data file even sees a computer.
 The preset is simply a small part of a much bigger picture.